dotnet/docs-aspire/docs/database/ef-core-migrations.md

       1. Stops the worker with `StopApplication`.
     - The `EnsureDatabaseAsync`, `RunMigrationAsync`, and `SeedDataAsync` methods all encapsulate their respective database operations using execution strategies to handle transient errors that may occur when interacting with the database.
 To learn more about execution strategies, see [Connection Resiliency](/ef/core/miscellaneous/connection-resiliency).

-## Add the migration service to the Aspire orchestration
+## Add the migration service to the orchestrator

-The migration service is created, but it needs to be added to the Aspire app host so that it runs when the app starts.
+The migration service is created, but it needs to be added to the .NET Aspire app host so that it runs when the app starts.

 1. In the *SupportTicketApi.AppHost* project, open the *Program.cs* file.
 1. Add the following highlighted code to the `ConfigureServices` method:

     :::code source="~/aspire-docs-samples-solution/SupportTicketApi/SupportTicketApi.AppHost/Program.cs" highlight="9-10" :::

-    This enlists the *SupportTicketApi.MigrationService* project as a service in the Aspire app host.
+    This enlists the *SupportTicketApi.MigrationService* project as a service in the .NET Aspire app host.

     > [!IMPORTANT]
     > If you are using Visual Studio, and you selected the **Enlist in Aspire orchestration** option when creating the Worker Service project, similar code is added automatically with the service name `supportticketapi-migrationservice`.
 Replace that code with the preceding code.